 Deb McBride grew up with dogs.
-Under the watchful eye of her first canine nanny, she learnt to crawl without falling over the edge of the rock wall, she learnt to play in the back yard, on her own, under a beach umbrella without her mother having to worry about her even rolling off the blanket and importantly she learnt how to understand dogs.
+As a baby and under the watchful eye of her first canine nanny, she learnt to crawl without falling over the edge of the rock wall, she learnt to play in the back yard, on her own, under a beach umbrella without her mother having to worry about her even rolling off the blanket and importantly she learnt how to understand dogs.
 Having lived with many over the years Deb has developed a deep understanding of how to best support dogs and it is this that she brings to her work.

-During the last 13 years, Deb has seen how the human emotional condition can overshadow and dominate relationships between humans and dogs, causing unnecessary behavioural problems and illnesses in our dogs.
-Redressing this imbalance is the purpose of Deb’s work and she has seen amazing results, for both dogs and their people, when clients start to shift themselves out of the emotions that have bound them.
+She has seen how the human emotional condition can overshadow and dominate relationships between humans and dogs, causing unnecessary behavioural problems and illnesses in our dogs.
+Redressing this imbalance is the purpose of Deb’s work and she has seen amazing results, for both dogs and their people, when clients start to shift themselves out of the emotions and ideals that have bound them.

-But we don’t have to wait until there are problems with our dogs.
-We can care for ourselves and our dogs by starting to live harmoniously with them right from the outset; continually developing the relationship as our dogs move through the ‘childhood’, ‘adolescence’, ‘adult’ and ‘elderly’ stages.
+We don’t have to wait until there are problems with our dogs.
+We can care for ourselves and our dogs by starting to live harmoniously with them right from the outset; continually developing the relationship as our dogs move through the different stages of their life.
 It is such an awesome way to be with our selves and with our dogs.

 I can highly recommend getting on the harmony highway – what our dogs can show us about how we are living is not always a comfortable ride, but it is deeply rewarding.

 Harmony 4 Dogs places harmony above perfection.

 Deb has first hand experience of working with ‘difficult dogs’ – her own dog Enid was aggressive from the outset and had her first fight when she was 9 weeks old.
 Deb recalls the first ever dog class they attended: